 Sea Jets, based in Greece, offers service from Attica to the Cyclades islands and Crete.
 They have a large fleet of ferries in the Aegean seas.
 The high-speed ferry I took most recently was with Sea Jets, which has great service.

-I really like using the Ferry Hopper app to buy my ferry tickets.
+I really like using the Ferries in Greece to buy my ferry tickets.
 Check the ferry schedules here and easily book ferry tickets in advance.

 There are no extra fees charged with these apps, and the prices are the same as with ticket agents.

 Tickets for ferries can be ordered through various travel agency sites in the capitals of Greece, such as Piraeus and the Greek Islands.
-But trust me, buy your tickets through Ferryhopper!
+But trust me, buy your tickets with Ferries in Greece!
 And get them months in advance if going in high season.

 How much is the ferry from Athens (Piraeus) to Crete?

-A ferry ticket costs will vary from season to season, but the cost for an overnight ferry to Crete ranges from $48 – $150.
+A ferry ticket costs will vary from season to season, but an overnight ferry to Crete costs from $48 – $150.
 Final ticket prices depend on the seats offered and the ferry company prices.

 Crete Travel Information